Using push pin poke art makes practicing fine motor skills so much fun! !

 Did you also know you can use this versatile resource to teach basic embroidery making push pin poke art a great activity for ALL your children!

-Using these Easter and Spring themed pin poke art pictures will provide your children of ALL AGES hours of pokey time fun!
+Using these Push Pin Poke Art Patterns for St. Patrick's Day will provide your children of ALL AGES hours of pokey time fun!

 Sometimes called pin prick pictures, these were historically used in the 17th and 18th centuries as a way for girls to pass the time.
 The designs were created on watercolor paper, and embellished with watercolor paint for effect.

 Happy Hive Homeschooling pin poke patterns come in BOTH black and white and color for stunning effects.

 HERE IS WHAT YOU GET IN PIN POKE ART- ST. PATRICK'S DAY: